 Barstow Global Online is ideal for students who want a challenging lower and middle school environment, and a college or career prep upper school experience without the constraints of a traditional calendar or commute.
 Our campus is wherever you need it to be.

 List of 3 items.

 The students learning from home

-When COVID-19 caused campuses across the country to close in March 2020, students suddenly needed a new way to continue their education.
-The Barstow School launched its robust online class schedule within days.
-These courses are the foundation of Barstow Global Online — now available to you at home or anywhere you have internet access.
+When COVID-19 caused campuses across the country to close in 2020, students suddenly needed a new way to continue their education.
+The Barstow School launched its online class schedule within days and built the foundation of Barstow Global Online — now available to you anywhere you have internet access.